-Fill a donabe (Dutch oven or any large pot) two-thirds full with water.
+Fill a donabe (or Dutch oven or any large pot) two-thirds full with water.
 Add kombu and soak in water for at least 30 minutes.
 Meanwhile, you can prepare ingredients.
-The right image shows the result after 30 minutes.
+The right image shows the kombu dashi broth after 30 minutes.

 Prepare udon noodles according to the instructions.
-Put frozen udon in a boiling water and reheat for 1 minute.
-Transfer to iced water to stop cooking with remaining, and drain well.
+Put frozen udon in boiling water and reheat for 1 minute.
+Transfer to iced water to stop cooking with remaining heat, and drain well.
 Serve on a plate and set aside.
 You'll add udon noodles to the donabe after all the ingredients are cooked and eaten.

 Cut napa cabbages into 2-inch (5 cm) pieces, and then cut each piece into half or thirds.

 Cut the shungiku into 2-inch (5 cm) pieces.